Tom's Restaurant and Bar: History

 Tom and Georgia Belesiu opened the restaurant on December 18, 1975, in a space which previously housed an ice cream parlor and later a bakery.
 Tom built the restaurant in 1974, and many of the entrees are based on Georgia's recipes.
 In 1988, Steve Duin of The Oregonian said Tom "doesn't bore his patrons with politics".
 Belesiu said, "I don't want to lose anyone.
 Both parties are welcome here.
 I'm a politician.
 A diplomat."

 The couple's daughter Antoinette began working at the restaurant from the start, when she was 14 years old.
 She and her husband Taki Papailiou, who previously worked as the morning cook, are now co-owners.
 The family also owns the building and adjacent parking lot.
 Nick Papailiou is also an owner, as of 2020.

 Earl Blumenauer visited the restaurant in 1991, during his mayoral campaign.
 In 2010, Nancy Travis filmed scenes at the restaurant for A Walk in My Shoes.
 Tom's has a high employee retention; as of 2016, there were 16 employees, including cooks and waitresses who had worked at Tom's for 15 and 30 years, respectively.

 According to KGW's Morgan Romero, Tom's relies mostly on alcohol sales for revenue.
 In November 2020, during the COVID-19 pandemic, Romero said Tom's Bar "will rely on takeout from Tom's Restaurant next door to survive.
 They're calling on their regulars and the community to support them and other local bars and restaurants by ordering take-out."
 Tom's also sought COVID-19 relief funding via GoFundMe in 2020.

+The bar caught fire in March 2026.
+There were no injuries.
+The main restaurant is temporarily closed but the attached bar continues to operate with a limited menu.